idaholab/virtual_test_bed/doc/content/pbfhr/steady/pronghorn.md

 # Pronghorn thermal hydraulics steady state simulation

 Pronghorn is the thermal hydraulics solver we use to simulate fluid flow and conjugate heat transfer in the FHR core.
-It is also modeling in the same simulation heat transfer in the solid phase in the core and heat conduction in the solid components around the core, for a total of five equations: conservation of mass, x- and y-momentum (in RZ), fluid and solid energy.
+In the same input file, we model the heat transfer in the solid phase in the core and heat conduction in the solid components around the core, for a total of five equations: conservation of mass, x- and y-momentum (in RZ), fluid and solid energy.